 Welcome to my website and blog.
-I am a scholarly communications specialist working as a Research Policy Manager (Publications) at Loughborough University, UK.
-My role involves supporting academics, schools and the university to develop mission-led publication and research evaluation strategies.
+I am a scholarly communications and research evaluation specialist working at Loughborough University as a Research Policy Manager.

 My background and research interests

-I am a qualified Librarian with over twenty years experience working in the field of Scholarly Communication as researcher, librarian and research policy manager.
+I am a qualified Librarian with over twenty years experience working in the field of scholarly communication as researcher, librarian and research manager.
 I have worked on a number of high-impact research projects such as the Jisc RoMEO project which lead to the development of the SHERPA/RoMEO service.
 In 2017 I completed my PhD in the impact of copyright ownership on the scholarly activities of UK universities.

-I frequently write, train, and present on scholarly communication topics relating to copyright ownership, open access, bibliometrics and research evaluation.
+I frequently write, train, and present on scholarly communication topics relating to open research, research culture and research evaluation.

 Committees and professional involvement